 India's ambitions to host the Olympics and achieve more sporting wins will receive a boost from a widespread SAPA movement.
-Generating public interest, participation, and investments across a broad range of sports can support the development of a new generation of elite athletes to represent India on the international stage.
+Generating public interest, participation, and investments across a broad range of sports can support the development of a

 Viksit Bharat is the Prime Minister's vision and a platform for achieving a "Developed India" by 2047.
 Press information Bureau, Press release on Vibrant Gujarat Summit 2024 (Accessed on July 28, 2024).
+13

-Estimations of economic and health macro-outcomes are based on Dalberg analysis using a model that integrates results of the State of SAPA survey 2024, secondary literature, and (conservative) estimates where necessary.
+Estimations of economic and health macro-outcomes are based on Dalberg analysis using a model that integrates results of the State 15 of SAPA survey 2024, secondary literature, and (conservative) estimates where necessary.

-For currency conversions, we assume the same conversion rate as in August 2023
+16 For currency conversions, we assume the same conversion rate as in August 2023